vapoursynth/vapoursynth/doc/functions/video/setvideocache.rst

    setting *fixedsize* prevents the cache from over time altering its *maxsize* based on request history.
-The final *historysize* argument controls how many previous and no longer cached requests should be considered for decisions on growing *maxsize* should generally not be touched at all.
+The final *historysize* argument controls how many previous and no longer cached requests should be considered when adjusting *maxsize*, generally this value should not be touched at all.

    Note that setting *mode* will reset all other options